Brandon20154131/PostgreSQL-Data-Warehouse-Analytics/README.md

 ├── analytics/                          # SQL script for advanced analytics │   ├── master_EDA.sql                  # Master script that covers various analyses such as database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation and more.
 │
-├── data warehouse/                     # SQL script for advanced analytics
+├── data warehouse/                     # Everything to build the data warehouse
 |   ├── datasets/                       # Raw datasets used for the project (ERP and CRM data)
 |   |
 │   ├── docs/                           # Project documentation and architecture details